UNIT-Electronics-MX/unit_touchdot_s3/software/sphinx/src/source/01_setup.rst

 Desktop Environment
 ===================

-The environment setup is the first step to start working with the TouchDot S3 board.
+The environment setup is the first step to start working with the Touch Dot S3 board.
 The following steps will guide you through the setup process.

 1. Install the required software